 The current printer is shown on the action bar, as illustrated in Figure 18-4.
-If that's the printer you want to use, you're good.
-Otherwise, tap the action bar to view printers available on the currently connected Wi-Fi network.
+If that's not the printer you want to use, tap the action bar to view printers available on the currently connected Wi-Fi network.